LSFE/info/example_3.md

 <br>

 <p align="justify">
- At the moment, <i>storeSat()</i> allows for the storage of Landsat MODIS data (13Q1 and 09A1).
+ At the moment, <i>storeSat()</i> allows for the storage of Landsat MODIS data (<a href="https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table/mod13q1_v006">13Q1</a> and <a href="https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table/mod09a1_v006">09A1</a>).
 The function requires the user to specify the an input path (where the downloaded data is stored) and the output path (where the data will be sorted).
 Then, the user needs to specify the target sensor.
 Additionally, the user can choose to remove the original files after competion setting the keyword <i>remove.files</i> to TRUE.
 </p>

 <br>